 Spectra Undergraduate Research Journal

-On Thursday, June 15, 2023, OUR’s Spectra Undergraduate Research Journal’s Fall 2022 issue went live with four undergraduate research articles.
-This issue celebrates the work of undergraduate researchers representing three academic departments - the College of Liberal Arts Department of History, College of Sciences School of Life Sciences, and the Howard R. Hughes College of Engineering Department of Civil and Environmental Engineering and Construction.
+On Monday, July 1st, 2024, OUR's Spectra Undergraduate Research Journal Spring 2024 Volume 3, Issue 2 went live with four undergraduate research articles.
+The issue celebrates the work of undergraduate researchers representing three academic colleges: College of Liberal Arts, College of Sciences, and the Greenspun College of Urban

-All UNLV students and their mentors are encouraged to submit their research to Spectra Undergraduate Research Journal for publication.
+At UNLV, students and their mentors are encouraged to submit their research to Spectra Undergraduate Research Journal.

 About Spectra